 - Password Protect Word 2010 Files

 To access your departmental network share you must login to the campus network with your domain account.

 A domain account is a user's identification to the domain.
 By logging into your computer, you identify yourself to the domain using a unique identifier.
 This allows the domain to recognize you as a member of the CCRI community and allows you access to campus resources.

-If you need a domain account, please complete the Domain Account Application form and return it to the IT Department, attention Service Desk.
-Once your account has been created, you will be notified by a Service Desk staff member.
+If you need a domain account, please complete the Domain Account Application form and return it to the IT Department, attention Help Desk.
+Once your account has been created, you will be notified by a Help Desk staff member.

 - Click the Start button (bottom left corner of your desktop)

 - Click on My Computer